Please click on a picture to read more about this furry friend!

 If you are not looking at a specific animal, please let us know what you are looking for- the more information the better!
 Most of our adoptions are from people that are on our waitlist!

 Once we receive an application, it is sent out for processing.
 If it is generally approved, we see if it is a good match for a pet currently in our rescue.
 If so, we will contact you to arrange a meeting.
 (If not, we hold onto the application until an appropriate match comes in.)
 If everyone falls in love, the next step is a home visit (sometimes done virtually).
 If all goes well, we can schedule the adoption.
 At that point, all medical records are given to the adopter, a contract is signed and adoption fees are paid.

 Happy Gotcha Day!

 Other than an abundance of love to give, our main criterion for an adopter is stability.
-By definition of being in rescue, our dogs have been uprooted from the life they knew and are suddenly having to start all over, sometimes at an advanced age.
+By definition of being in rescue, our dogs and cats have been uprooted from the life they knew and are suddenly having to start all over, sometimes at an advanced age.
 We promise them that with this adoption, they will have a comfortable home for the rest of their life.

-Our ideal applicants are at least 27 years old, own their home, and are financially capable of providing proper care for a dog for the rest of its life.
+Our ideal applicants are at least 27 years old, own their home, and are financially capable of providing proper care for a pet for the rest of its life.
 If you have a pet that is not fixed for any reason other than a documented medical condition, we will not adopt a pet to you.
 We work too hard to ease the problem of pet overpopulation to willingly place a pet in a home where an owner thinks its okay to let their pet reproduce.
 We do check your vet references and expect the pets you have to be current on vaccinations, heartworm prevention, and all other basic veterinary care.
 If you are a first-time pet owner we will work with you to ensure the adoption is successful, and educate you on the standards of care your pet needs.